yxlin/yxlin.github.io/_docs/basics/leastsq.md

 ## Next
 To fit empirical data, one must adjust the difference in time units in the model and experiment.
-Smart readers would have noticed that the above model assumed a time unit, _h_, which is part of the model assumption.
-In order to fit empirical data, one must check whether this assumption is plausible and perhaps adjust accordingly.
+The above model assumed a time unit, _h_, which is part of the model assumption.
+To fit empirical data, one must check whether this assumption is plausible and perhaps adjust accordingly.